Idea Couture

 Idea Couture, Inc. was a global strategic innovation and experience design firm founded in 2007 and was based in San Francisco and Toronto.
 The company had additional offices in London, Mexico, Shanghai and São Paulo while operating globally.

 Idea Couture worked with companies in industries including: consumer products, mobile technologies, healthcare and financial services.
 The company has worked with established companies such as Samsung, HTC, FedEx, Pepsi, Aviva, P&G, MIT and Campbells.

 The firm employed over 120 people in a number of disciplines including business strategy, anthropology, behavioral science, data science, communication design, design research, strategic foresight, electrical engineering, healthcare services, brand design, industrial design, interaction design, mechanical engineering, organizational design, and software engineering.

-The company was acquired by Cognizant in July 2016 and was subsequently shuttered.
-It is being restarted by Cognizant with entirely new leadership and a new approach to working.
+The company was acquired by Cognizant in July 2016 and was subsequently shuttered, and absorbed into Cognizant Moment.

 D-School + B-School

 The company trademarked the term "D-School + B-School" which is a design thinking methodology for a widely multidisciplinary team combining the capabilities of design schools (D-School) plus business schools (B-School) in its approach.
 The design side is meant to "humanize" the approach and satisfy the consumers, while the business side derives value and satisfies the companies.